 ArcGIS applications for the office

 Esri offers a number of desktop and browser-based applications that can save your business time and money.
-Visit the Esri Apps for Everyone website for detailed descriptions and instructions for accessing these applications and more.
+Visit the ArcGIS Enterprise Apps page for more information.

 ArcGIS Pro allows you to create and work with spatial data on your desktop.
 It provides tools to visualize, analyze, compile, and share your data in both 2D and 3D environments.
-You can connect from ArcGIS Pro to your ArcGIS Enterprise portal, and use the maps and layers in the portal.
-You can also publish hosted feature and tile layers to your portal.
-Map files (.mapx), layer files (.lyrx), and layout files (.pagx) you generate from ArcGIS Pro can be added to your portal content, allowing you to share your maps and data with others.
+You can connect from ArcGIS Pro to ArcGIS Enterprise, and use the maps and layers in the organization.
+You can also publish hosted feature and tile layers.
+Map files (.mapx), layer files (.lyrx), and layout files (.pagx) you generate from ArcGIS Pro can be added as content, allowing you to share your maps and data with others.

 For the best performance, use the most recent version of ArcGIS Pro.